 During my time at Nottingham Playhouse I continued to deliver projects in schools to support the curriculum, in both Secondary and Primary residencies and workshops.

-I’ve been enjoying teaching drama part-time at The Brunts Academy, including one day a week at Beech Hill School for pupils with learning difficulties.
-At the latter I’m developing techniques in making drama accessible for young people with autism, limited language and movement skills.
+In 2015-17 I enjoyed teaching drama and English at The Brunts Academy, including one day a week at Beech Hill School for pupils with learning difficulties.
+At the latter I developed techniques in making drama accessible for young people with autism, limited language and movement skills.